oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 * Updated sequence diagram
 * Updated all inconsistent references of ID-JAG to "Identity Assertion JWT Authorization Grant"
 * Updated section references with more specific links
+* Added reference to scope parameter in ID-JAG processing rules

 -00